Carsten-Leue/rx-react-component/README.md

 #### Input from child components

-Communication between from a child component into the parent component typically works by passing a callback function as an event handler via a property into the child.
+Communication from a child component into the parent component typically works by passing a callback function as an event handler via a property into the child.

 We distinguish between [controlled](https://reactjs.org/docs/forms.html#controlled-components) or uncontrolled components.
 A controlled component delegates its state to its host component and expects state changes to be mirrored back via its properties.
 An uncontrolled component maintains its on state.